This topic describes how to create a user-created Oracle data source.

 Display name

-The name of the data source that appears in the data source list.
+The name of the data source as it appears in the data source list.

 Enter a descriptive name.
-The name cannot contain special characters or leading or trailing spaces.
+Do not use special characters or leading or trailing spaces.

 Database address

-The IP address or domain name of the Oracle database.
+The IP address or domain name of your Oracle database.

 Port